• Skip to primary navigation

 More Fun Holiday Recipes For Kids

-This spin on Halloween guacamole features guacamole-stuffed cherry tomatoes with a “spook-eye” olive slice on top.
+This spin on guacamole stuffed cherry tomatoes features guacamole stuffed cherry tomatoes with a “spook-eye” olive slice on top.
 It’s a fun, healthy snack that kids and kids at heart like to make and love to eat!

 Assembly Time 10 minutes mins